-On National Eat Your Vegetables Day on June 17, we celebrate the joy and deliciousness of eating straight from the Earth.
-If veggies aren’t your favorite food, this is a great day to give them a try.
-After all, vegetables are very healthy for you.
+If veggies aren’t your favorite food already, National Eat Your Vegetables Day on June 17 is a great time to give them a try.
+After all, vegetables are very healthy.
 If you can manage a little experimentation in the kitchen, you can discover how many delicious recipes there are for them.
-So whether you’re digging in to your favorite salad or forcing yourself to eat the sprouts that came with your steak, today is all about finishing that green on your plate, and then going back for me!
+So whether you’re digging into your favorite salad or trying kale for the first time, today is all about finishing the most colorful things on your plate.

 If you’re not a vegetarian, chances are you don’t often visit vegetarian restaurants.
 But National Eat Your Vegetables Day is definitely the day to try something new involving vegetables.
-At vegetarian restaurants they specialize in making the vegetable the main component of the dish, and you’ll be surprised at how filling they can be.
+Vegetarian restaurants specialize in making vegetable the main component of the dish, and you’ll be surprised at how filling they can be.

 There are more varieties of vegetables available today than ever before in history, so there are probably ones out there that you have never tried.
 Take a moment to search for some of the more unusual vegetables like taro, jackfruit, and yucca.
-Make sure that you find a recipe that shows you how to prepare the vegetables step by step, as well as how to cook the dish.
+Make sure you find a recipe that shows you how to prepare the vegetables step-by-step, as well as how to cook the dish.
 You might just find your new favorite food.

 Why We Love National Eat Your Vegetables Day

 Vegetables are probably the healthiest things you can eat.
-They say that as a rule of thumb, the more colorful your meal is, the healthier it is, so make your plate your palette by adding red peppers, beets, or rainbow chard to your meals.
+They say that as a rule of thumb, the more colorful your meal is, the healthier it is, so add red peppers, beets, or rainbow chard to your meals.

-No meal is complete without vegetables, and some meals are complete with just vegetables!
-Vegetable soups, hearty salads, vegetarian curries are all examples of meals that don’t need anything but vegetables to shine.
+No meal is complete without vegetables, and some meals are complete with only vegetables!
+Soups, salads, and vegetarian curries are all examples of meals that don’t need anything but vegetables to shine.
 That said, some of our favorite meaty meals are made even better with veggies.
-What’s a hamburger without lettuce and tomato, or barbecue without coleslaw?
+What’s a veggie burger without lettuce and tomato, or life itself without coleslaw?

 Find out which vegetables are in season in your area and support your local farmers by buying from them.
 If you shop seasonally you will always be eating the tastiest vegetables, as they are at their ripest when you cook them.
 Buying local produce can also help lower the carbon footprint of your food, making it better for the environment as well.